Skip to content

 10. Wound healing, repair & adaptation

 Proteins are incredibly important in the wound healing process which involves three key phases: inflammation, proliferation and remodeling.
-For example, if you cut your skin, the affected site will become red and inflamed which is a protective tissue response, coagulation will typically begin to stop the bleeding, and the remodeling process will involve laying down collagen to form a scar[20].
+For example, if you cut your skin, the affected site will become red and inflamed which is a protective tissue response, coagulation will typically begin to stop the bleeding, and the remodelling process will involve laying down collagen to form a scar[20].
 Specific proteins are involved in each of the three phases and if someone’s diet is protein deficient this can contribute to poor healing rates[21].

 While wound healing only occurs following some form of physical trauma, the process of tissue regeneration is constantly ongoing.
 Tissue regeneration is the creation of new cells to replace old, dying tissue.
 Some tissues will have a faster turnover rate such as skin, hair and the lining of the intestine compared to others like nerve cells which are considerably slower[15].
 Tissue regeneration requires lots of different types of proteins such as enzymes, transport proteins, hormones and structural proteins.
 This process is especially important during phases of growth and development such as pregnancy, childhood and adolescence, which is why children in particular require more protein per kilogram of body weight than adults[22].